allamlobna/nyc_motor_vehicle_accidents/README.md

 FROM [nyc_motor_vehicle_collisions].[dbo].[Motor_Vehicle_Collisions_Crashes]
 WHERE COLLISION_ID IS NOT NULL
 ```
-Verified that there were no errors in copying the data:
+Verified that there were no errors in copying the data.
 ```sql
 --Confirmed all data appears to have been transferred to temp table SELECT * FROM [nyc_motor_vehicle_collisions].[dbo].[Motor_Vehicle_Collisions_Crashes]